• Skip to main content

 Taking a selfie of Kris and I in the raft on the water.
 We're both wearing hats and our PFDs on our Pembina River rafting experience.
 The water is calm behind us.

-It was a fantastic day to spend quality time with Kris and Mel (my family) in the outdoors.
+Spending quality time outdoors with Kris and Mel (my mother-in-law) made for a fantastic day.
 As you can see by my face, I’m covered in sunscreen, trying my best to avoid getting sunburnt.
 I took the pictures with a Fujifilm FinePix XP140 Waterproof Digital Camera.
-It’s a great gift for people who enjoy doing water activities.
-It’s nice to have a waterproof camera instead of a phone, in case it gets wet.
+It’s an excellent gift for people who enjoy doing water activities.
+In case it gets wet, it’s nice to have a waterproof camera instead of a phone.
 The last thing you want is to drop your phone in the water or for an expensive phone to get damaged from the water landing on it.

-I’m wearing my MEC Fulcrum Guide PFD in this picture compared to my lifejacket in the first picture as it’s more form-fitting to my body.
-I decided to invest later in life in a personal flotation device that would be better suited for my needs.
-It also has a large pocket in the front to carry my waterproof camera, which is super convenient.
-It has a key hook as well to make sure I don’t lose my keys, which is awesome!
-Many pockets allow snack storage and other items you might need to bring with you along the way.
+I’m wearing my MEC Fulcrum Guide PFD in this picture compared to my lifejacket in the first picture, as it’s more form-fitting to my body.
+I decided to invest in a personal flotation device that would suit my needs later in life.
+It also has a large pocket to carry my waterproof camera, which is super convenient.
+It also has a key hook to ensure I don’t lose my keys, which is awesome!
+Many pockets allow snack storage and other items you might need to bring.

-If you’re looking for a fantastic water adventure, Pembina River rafting is a wonderful way to spend the day!
+If you’re looking for a fantastic water adventure, Pembina River rafting is an excellent way to spend the day!

 Pin It: